CLSherrod/clsherrod.github.io/interests.md

 [My past movie ratings on IMDb](https://www.imdb.com/user/ur119282955/ratings).

 ### Enjoying My Cats
-It’s been almost a year since three stray cats crawled over our wall into our compound.
+It’s been over a year since three stray cats crawled over our wall into our compound.
 One was adopted out and the mother and daughter became part of the family.
 We were told they were unadopted because they were both a bit wild but now they are great at couch cuddling and playing.